 Yet you won’t know this unless you take the time to get to know them and experience their goodness for yourself.
 One thing I can do is share a parsnip recipe that might possibly convert even the most hardened of parsnip skeptics.

 Parsnip Gratin Video

 I’ve found, the smell alone, will melt away much of the resistance.
-To me, this baking in the oven, is heavenly.
+To me, the aroma wafting from the oven when this is done, is heavenly.

 Thinly slice an onion.
 Generously butter a 6×9 baking dish.

-Reserve some of the larger pieces of parsnip for the top and arrange in nice, even, overlapping rows.
+Reserve some of the larger more uniform pieces of parsnip for the top and arrange in nice, even, overlapping rows.

-Pour cream mixture over the layered parsnips, tilting the pan to so liquid coats all the nooks and crannies.
+Pour cream mixture over the layered parsnips, tilting and shaking the pan so liquid coats all the nooks and crannies.